hashicorp/design-system/website/docs/components/rich-tooltip/partials/guidelines/guidelines.md

 - Must have a minimum target area of 24x24 pixels.
 - Must have a minimum contrast ratio between the background/surface color of 3:1.
-- Should use actionable language to communicate that additional context is obfuscated away from the user.<!-- Question of whether to include this or not -->
+- Should use actionable language or be paired with a label to communicate that additional context is obfuscated away from the user.

 More information about this success criteria can be found in the [accessibility](?tab=accessibility) section.